Is a Human Hair Wig Right For Me?

 Pros of Human Hair Wigs

 - Natural Look: Wigs made from human hair look the most natural and are the closest to bio hair.
-Largely because they are natural hair.
 Human hair has a natural sheen and texture to it.
 It flows, settles and moves like real hair and this is something that synthetic designers have struggled to perfect.
-Human hair wigs frizz, matt and tangle just like real hair does.
-While this often requires effort and time to maintain it is also mirrors the imperfections of real hair and as such denotes real, natural and authentic.
-Remy hair, with the cuticles running in the same direction, is the closet alternative to bio hair and obviously comes with the best natural look.
+Remy hair, with the cuticles running in the same direction, is the closest alternative to bio hair and comes with the best natural look.

 - Styling: Human hair can be cut, colored, heated and styled just like bio hair.
 Curl it, perm it, part it, twist it or texturize it with curling irons, straightening irons and blow dryers.
 Add color or highlights!
-For those accustomed to spending hours in front of the mirror to create that ‘just right’ do, the human hair wig is a good fit.
 The styling options are endless and the human hair will mimic real hair to support limitless creations.
-Cutting a wig can be done but be reminded that it will never grow back and color-treatment by a professional colorist is doable but comes with similar perils. .
+Cutting a wig can be done but be reminded that it will never grow back and color-treatment by a professional colorist is doable but comes with similar perils.

 - Heat Resistance: Human hair is very strong and can tolerate heat well.
 Wigdom is rife with horror stories of synthetic wig accidents and melted hair.
 Human hair will stand up better.

-- Longevity: Human hair is more durable that it’s synthetic counterparts and as a result is longer lasting.
+- Longevity: Human hair is more durable than its synthetic counterparts and as a result will last longer.
 It is estimated that human hair wigs will last 3 times longer and with the right care and maintenance can be worn up to 8 years.
 Good care and maintenance is the determining factor here.
-If you plan on wearing a wig every day, a human hair wig is likely the best choice
+If you plan on wearing a wig every day, a human hair wig is likely the best choice.

 Cons of Human Hair Wigs

-- Price: Human hair wigs are higher priced with out a doubt and this is the greatest impediment for most consumers.
+- Price: Human hair wigs are higher priced without a doubt.
 Prices for Human hair wigs at the LA Wig Company start at around $600.
 Sometimes the factor is 3-5 times versus a moderate priced synthetic wig.
-If lace fronts and monofilament caps are requirements then this this factor will be more like 2-4 times.
+If lace fronts and monofilament caps are requirements then this factor will be more like 2-4 times.
 The reason for the price difference is that the fiber sourcing, sorting, preparation and manufacturing of human hair products is more involved.
-Remy human hair is an additional premium.
 It is often wise to consider the extended life of the human hair wig versus the synthetic wig (3 times) when calculating the true cost difference.
 At the end of the day the cost difference over time may not be as big as imagined.